-But you want to rid of this issue for once and for all, don’t you?
-Well don’t worry, with the foolproof information I am going to give you; you will not have to worry about this issue anymore.
+But you want to rid of this issue once and for all, don’t you?
+Well, don’t worry, with the foolproof information I am going to give you; you will not have to worry about this issue anymore.

 So, let’s begin then, shall we?

 Twitch stream lag is caused by either one of three things: internet issues, computer issues, or broadcast setting issues.